Jumpscale/Docs/AtYourService/AtYourServiceIntro.md

 ```

-notice how we use as key !ovh4 this means any ays with instance name ovh4 will be used (only if found 1)
+Notice how we use as key !ovh4 this means any ays with instance name ovh4 will be used (only if found 1)
 more complete way to specify would have been 'node.ssh!ovh4' or '!ovh4$node' #means instance ovh4 from role node

-remark: install will only happen after 'ays apply'
+Remark: install will only happen after 'ays apply'

-### producers & consumers
+### Producers & Consumers

-- Each aysi can consume a service delivered by a producer
+- Each service instance can consume a service delivered by a producer
-- A producer is another aysi which delivers a service
+- A producer is another service instance delivering a service
-- when installing you can specify the consumption you are doing by e.g. '-c mongodb!main' construct
+- When installing you can specify the consumption you are doing by e.g. '-c mongodb!main' construct
-    - easier is to specify by means of role e.g. '-c $mongodb' will only work if not more than 1 found per node or global
+    - Easier is to specify by means of role e.g. '-c $mongodb' will only work if not more than 1 found per node or global

-### usage of dependencies
+### Usage of dependencies

 ```
 dependencies.global            = mongodb,influxdb
 dependencies.node              = portal_lib,influxdb_client,mongodb_client
 ```

-- dependencies are specified with a role name (not based on ays name)
+- Dependencies are specified with a role name (not based on AYS name)
-- global & node dependencies
+- Global & node dependencies
-  - global dependencies are dependencies betweey aysi on level not specific to 1 node e.g. portal needs mongodb
+  - Global dependencies are dependencies between AYS instance on level not specific to 1 node e.g. portal needs MongoDB
-  - node dependencies are specific for 1 node, they tell us which local(=node) aysi need to be locally installed
+  - Node dependencies are specific for 1 node, they tell us which local(=node) AYS instance need to be locally installed
-- if the local & global deps. are properly defined then there is no need to specify the consumption flag
+- If the local & global dependencies are properly defined then there is no need to specify the consumption flag
-  - ays will lookup a service with specified role on global or node level, if only 1 is found the the consumption will configured automatically
+  - AYS will lookup a service with specified role on global or node level, if only 1 is found the the consumption will configured automatically

-### some special atyourserive recipe args
+### Some special AtYourService recipe args

 ```
 ns.enable = True